Migration and Predation

 Our Trip Leaders

-Tom is a wonderful safari leader relying on his extensive knowledge, especially about African mammal behavior, great personality, and high level of energy.
-With an excellent eye for photography, he will position the safari vehicle so you can take home wonderful photos of your safari in Kenya.
-Tom guided for us in the past and we are happy that he will once again be part of our slate of leaders.
+Tom has extensive knowledge about African wildlife, especially about mammal behavior, along with a great personality and high energy.
+With an excellent eye for photography, he will position the vehicle so you can capture wonderful photos of your safari.
+Tom guided for us before and we are thrilled that he will once again be one of our leaders.

 Grephus Andalo Ingati